UK/EU undergraduates and UK/EU PGDE

 EU referendum advice

-It is the University's assumption that EU undergraduate students admitted in 2017-18 will pay the same fees throughout their course as UK students.
+It is the University's assumption that EU undergraduate students admitted in 2017-18 and 2018-19 will pay the same fees throughout their course as UK students.
 The UK government has has confirmed that EU students starting in September 2017 will continue to be eligible for student loans and grants - and will be for the duration of their course - even if the UK exits the European Union during that period.
 The government has made the same commitment for EU students starting in September 2018.

 NHS Business Services Authority student bursaries for health care students.